ArturKovacs/emulsion/CustomCommands.md

 Custom commands can be specified in the `cfg.toml` file.
 Read about locating or creating the file [here](README.md#custom-configuration).

 This file may contain any number of `[[commands]]` sections.
+The default is no commands.
 To add a shortcut for opening the current image with Gimp on Windows one may can add the following to the `cfg.toml` file.

 ```toml
 # Note the double brackets!